 8. Visit Heroes’ Square

-The 19th-century Heroes’ Square is a large and quite impressive square built to commemorate the 1,000-year anniversary of the settlement of Hungary in 896.
+The 19th-century Heroes’ Square is a large and quite impressive square built to commemorate the 1,000-year anniversary of Hungary’s settlement in 896.

 Walk along the Millennium Memorial – which commemorates past leaders and war heroes in Hungary’s history.